It started with a failure.

 Following 12 years in a brotherhood where community, team, and service meant everything, I found myself in one of the most successful investment banking firms where profit trumped purpose.
 Like most of my brothers, I don’t give up easily.
 I knew I had skills and talents that were transferable and relevant.
 My attitude and work ethic were not to be questioned and I was going to be a success.
 That’s what I told myself and my family—but that’s not what happened.
 I was lost and, for the first time in a very long time, faced failure.
 My employer was sympathetic but wasn’t equipped to help me meet the challenges I faced—to be fair, I couldn’t articulate what those challenges were; I just didn’t belong.
-My family was as supportive through my transition as they were rough the numerous deployments, but even at home, I was lost.
+My family was as supportive through out my transition as they were through out the numerous deployments, but even at home, I was lost.
 I felt like an outsider, and, just like at work, I couldn’t articulate what was going on.
 There was nothing they could do to help.

 It was, of all places, during a funeral for one of my SEAL brothers that it became clear, my only option was reenlistment.
 So, after 9 months of civilian life, I was back in the Teams.
 I was happy and content—until I wasn’t.